r3vn/rszurro/README.md

 target/release/rszurro /path/to/config.json
 ```

-Once running, rszurro will continuously monitor the specified Modbus registers for changes and update the corresponding sensors in Home Assistant.
+Once operational, rszurro will consistently monitor the designated sensors data for any alterations, promptly transmitting their updated information to the configured endpoints.

 You can see all available command line options with: